-Dividend to unit holders is declared according to the explanatory memorandum.
-Distribution to unit holders is recognized in the statement of comprehensive income as finance costs.
-Income not distributed is included in net assets attributable to unit holders.
+Dividend to unitholders is declared according to the explanatory memorandum.
+Distribution to unitholders is recognized in the statement of changes in unitholders fund.
+Income not distributed is included in net assets attributable to unitholders.

 2.3.3 Cash and Cash Equivalents